magurevitch/train-game/README.md

 ## The pieces
  * A game board, with some number of rectangular sections, each with the same number of squares in each row and column
- * Three card sections - corresponding to the sections, rows, and columns - each with the piles of cards that are not in the deck, the draw deck, the discard deck, an indicator of flips, and a queue
+ * Two card sections - corresponding to the neighborhood and plots within them - each with the piles of cards that are not in the deck, the draw deck, the discard deck, an indicator of flips, and a queue
  * Piles of pieces
  * A place to keep track of points